lkirkwood/ansible-sshman/README.md

     - public keys
     - the user may use to login.
   access: Ansible group pattern matching hosts this user should have access to.
-  sudoer: Whether this user should be able to use sudo on the hosts.
+  role: Controls the privileges a user has on the host.
+One of the roles listed above.
 ```

 ## Usage Help